Design-Dude/ddSpiral/README.md

 ## TODOs
 - [ ] Rescale tension and ease rate to % for beter usability
-- [ ] Rename info for Sketch database
+- [ ] Rewrite description with 🌀 for Sketch database
 - [ ] Add pure js instead of cocoa script for length measurements
 - [ ] Standalone js version
 - [ ] Spinning option for arti spirals.